fishinwind/workshop/rst/Classes/class-17.rst

     set -o nounset

-To the **top of the script**.
-Accessing an undefined variable will raise an error.
+To the **top of the script**, then accessing an undefined variable will raise an error.

 Bashing (2)
 ===========